uva-slpl/nlp2/_posts/2017-05-29-project3-tips.markdown

 * What if I get numerical problems when computing the KL?

-You can constrain your predictions for parameters of Beta and Kuma to be in (0, k] where k is some small positive integer (e.g. 10).
-For example you can clip your activations to that interval.
-This is not super satisfactory, but better strategies are considerably more involved.
+You can constrain your predictions for parameters of Beta and Kuma to be in [0.001, k] where k is some small positive integer (e.g. 10).
+For example you can clip your exponential activations to that interval or you can scale a sigmoid activation by k (and sum 0.001 to stay far enough from 0).

+After doing so, you will still observe some negative KL, the reason is because when the Kuma and the Beta overlap considerably KL should be 0.
+The truncated Taylor expansion gets worse as your Kuma/Beta parameters get close to 0 or too large.
+You will notice that when the parameters are very similar to each other, KL is going to be some small negative number.
+But you should notice that they are really small in magnitude (that means, still close to zero).

+The problem is that a negative number being added to the loss becomes an opportunity for the optimiser to exploit numerical instability in order to make the loss artificially small.
+You can circumvent that by clipping the KL term from below at 0.

+I know this little tweaks are not super satisfactory, but better strategies are considerably more involved.

 * Do I need NULL words on the English side in T3 and T4?